modalitysystems/modalitysoftware-docs/twa/deploytwa.md

         > Note: This is a mandatory field, if you don't want to include the Bot, leave the default and it will have no effect.

         > Note: This must be in the Global Unique Identifier (GUID) format.
 See [here](http://guid.one/guid) for more information.
       - **Include Yammer Data** - Yes / No field.
 Yammer Data Collection is an additional feature that can be enabled.
 Set to Yes if you plan to include Yammer Data in your reports.
-This feature also requires a Yammer API Token to have been configured in advance and a valid TWA Licence Key.
+This feature also requires a Yammer API Token to have been configured in advance and also a valid TWA Licence Key.
       - **Yammer Data Token** - A Yammer Applicication Bearer Token is required for the Teamwork Analytics Service to gather Yammer Data.
         > Note: This is a mandatory field, if you don't want to include the Yammer Data, leave the default and it will have no effect.